1 minutes estimated reading time

-It describes someone cocooned in their own world of mobile social updates, email or games who is distracted in walking or travelling on public transport.
+The term describes someone cocooned in their own world of mobile social updates, email or games who is distracted in walking or travelling on public transport.
+You don’t tend to see these people using voice services though in this cocooned state with their devices.

 The Cantonese for the phenomenon is dai tau juk or ‘head down tribe’.
 It would be wrong to portray this as a purely a Hong Kong phenomena, with articles covering it in China, the US and Japan over the past year alone.